ausome-maps/TherapEase/README.md

    docker compose up
    ```

-3. The API service can be accessed through a browser with the following URL http://localhost:9001. _You may refer to http://localhost:9001/docs for the list of available APIs._
+3. The API service can be accessed through a browser with the following URL http://localhost:9001. _You may refer to http://localhost:9001/docs for the list of available APIs.
+This will also create a user having the following credentials `email: root@admin.com and password: rootpassword1234._

 4. The UI or client service can be accessed through a browser with the following URL http://localhost:9002.